cetdac-org/cetdac-help-center/docs/en/getstarted/README.md

 ### FireFox extension

-BitApp FireFox is under development, please stay tuned。
+BitApp FireFox is under development, please stay tuned.

 ### More platform versions

-BitApp We plan to release more versions.
-In the future, we will launch independent versions of android and ios and provide unified API call experience.
+About BitApp Wallet, we plan to release more versions.
+In the future, we will launch independent versions of android and ios and provide unified API experience.
 Please look forward to it.

 ## Introduction